 Don't forget his relationship with his well meaning but incredibly unskilled prince and chancellor.

 Giant Space Flea from Nowhere - What?
 Daos suddenly has the ability to summon a giant flaming lobster to destroy the world?
 Um, why didn't he do that in the first place, then?

-In Lufia II it is stated that the war against Sinistrals was actually a test to see if humanity could lives withouth gods.
+In Lufia II it is stated that the war against Sinistrals was actually a test to see if humanity could lives without gods.
 On the other hand, when Daos summon the monster, it is to punish Erim for betraying the Sinistrals.
 And beside, the games show that he also has at least one definite other option to cause world destruction.

 Global Airship - Lufia II has first a boat and then a submarine—which, while slower and underwater, does fulfill many of the same functions as an airship, namely the ability to avoid encounters and access the next areas of the game.
 Eventually, of course, the sub got another upgrade and was an airship as well.
-Ruins of Lore technically has a boat pirate ship, but the game just lets the player move directly between locations.
+The Ruins of Lore technically has a pirate ship, but the game just lets the player move directly between locations.